 Actress Nisha Noor's story is just as heart-breaking.
 She once ruled the roost of South cinema in the 80s.
 She suddenly disappeared from the scene.
 There were speculations that she was pushed into prostitution, but no one could confirm that.
 In 2007, she was found outside a dargah in an emaciated condition, covered with bugs and worms.
 According to media reports, she had AIDS but was not aware of her medical condition.
 She passed away soon after.

 The basketball star Magic Johnson revealed to the world that he had AIDS in 1991.
-He admitted that he contracted the virus through rampant drug use and unprotected gay sex.
-But close to 30 years since his diagnosis, Magic has been an activist for HIV AIDS and has been taking his medicines regularly.
+He admitted that he contracted the virus through rampant drug use and unprotected sex.
+But close to 30 years since his diagnosis, Magic has been an activist for HIV AIDS who has been adhering to his treatment fastidiously ever since his diagnosis.
 He's a shining example that people can lead a productive life with HIV, as long as they stick to the treatment.

 The celebrated American pianist Liberace died at age 67 due to AIDS-related complications.
 He was diagnosed with HIV in 1985 and died 18 months later.
 He also infected his long-time partner and a lover, who also succumbed to AIDS like he did.